mickeypearce/oradew-vscode/README.md

 - `Import Changes from DB` (Shift+F6)
 - `Import Current File / Import Selected Object`
 - `Compile All Source to DB`
-- `Run tests`
+- `Run tests` - Execute unit test files that are saved in the workspace
-- `Generate...` PL/SQL code with a code generator.
+- `Generate...` Generate PL/SQL code with a code generator

-### Environment
+### Select DB environment

-- `Set DB Environment` - Select DB environment for command execution.
-When option `<None>` is selected, you choose DB environment every time you execute command.
-Environment list is generated from `dbconfig.json` file.
-Standard environments (DEV, TEST, UAT) can be extended with custom environments.
+- `Set DB Environment` - Select DB environment for executing commands.
+Pick list is generated from `dbconfig.json` file.
 The default value is `DEV`.
+- `Clear DB Environment` - Set DB environment to `<None>`.
+This means that you will choose DB environment every time you execute command.

 ## Configuration

-### Database
+### DB environment

-Extension requires `dbconfig.json` file for successful activation.
-Schema supports different DB environment configurations.
-A minimal example setup with `DEV` environment follows:
+Only `dbconfig.json` file is required for the workspace activation and successful connection with your database.
+Multiple DB environments with multi-users per environment are supported.
+A minimal example with `DEV` environment and a single schema user follows:

 ```json
 {